Best Automatic Chicken Coop Doors – Real-Life Testing (2025)

 The Run Chicken is a high-quality door with many specific and unique features.
 We’ll address the most important qualities.

-• Light sensor excludes artificial light sources, no need to worry about bright street lights
+- Light sensor excludes artificial light sources, so there is no need to worry about bright streetlights

 Possible Drawbacks